raspberrypi/linux/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Is this the right place for my bug report?**
 This repository contains the Linux kernel used on the Raspberry Pi.
-If you believe that the issue you are seeing is kernel related, this is the right place.
-If not, we have other repositories for the GPU firmware (https://github.com/raspberrypi/firmware) and Raspberry Pi userland applications (https://github.com/raspberrypi/userland).
-Problems with the Raspbian distribution packages should be reported here https://github.com/RPi-Distro/repo.
-If you simply have a question, then the Raspberry Pi forums are the best place for that (https://www.raspberrypi.org/forums).
+If you believe that the issue you are seeing is kernel-related, this is the right place.
+If not, we have other repositories for the GPU firmware at [github.com/raspberrypi/firmware](https://github.com/raspberrypi/firmware) and Raspberry Pi userland applications at [github.com/raspberrypi/userland](https://github.com/raspberrypi/userland).
+If you have problems with the Raspbian distribution packages, report them in the [github.com/RPi-Distro/repo](https://github.com/RPi-Distro/repo).
+If you simply have a question, then [the Raspberry Pi forums](https://www.raspberrypi.org/forums) are the best place to ask it.

 **Describe the bug**
-A clear and concise description of what you think the bug is.
+Add a clear and concise description of what you think the bug is.

 **To reproduce**
-Steps required to reproduce the issue.
+ List the steps required to reproduce the issue.

 **Expected behaviour**
-A clear and concise description of what you expected to happen.
+Add a clear and concise description of what you expected to happen.

 **Actual behaviour**
-A clear and concise description of what actually happened.
+Add a clear and concise description of what actually happened.

 **System**
-Please copy and paste the results of the `raspinfo` command in to this section, alternatively use a pastebin link, or fill in answers to the following questions.
+ Copy and paste the results of the raspinfo command in to this section.
+Alternatively, copy and paste a pastebin link, or add answers to the following questions:

 * Which model of Raspberry Pi? e.g. Pi3B+, PiZeroW
 * Which OS and version (`cat /etc/rpi-issue`)?